University Of New Hampshire Chemical Environmental Management System

 - + all data is backed up nightly

-- + your server is located in a secure climate controlled data center at UNH
+- + your server is located in a secure climate controlled data center with generated power at UNH

 - - reliance on Internet connection to UNH